YodiHernando/AniPulse/README.md

   <p align="center">
     <strong>A modern, beautiful, and responsive Anime Database & Pulse Tracker built with React and Vite.</strong>
     <br />
-    Explore the aesthetic world of anime, track episode ratings, and more!
+    Explore anime and movies, track episode ratings, filter by genre, and more!
   </p>

   <p align="center">